Liam-a-34/week-2-mini-challenge/README.md

 ## Installation

-To revise our code, navigate to ----- > click clone (copy the link) > navigate to GitBash > run git clone command To view mini challenge 2, please navigate to: --------
+To revise our code, navigate to https://github.com/Liam-a-34/week-2-mini-challenge. click code (copy the link) > navigate to GitBash > run git clone command.
+To view mini challenge 2, please navigate to: --------

 ## Specifications